 Ed.S.
 Teacher Leadership

-The Specialist in Education in Teacher Leadership is an advanced degree program designed for certified teachers at the master's level who want to develop their skills as teacher leaders within their grade levels and schools (P-12).
+The Specialist in Education in Teacher Leadership is an advanced degree program designed for educators who hold master's level certification in teaching, leadership, or service and who want to develop their skills as teacher leaders within their grade levels and schools (P-12).
 This performance-based degree program seeks to achieve a proper balance between the experiences required for training a specialist and those required for development as a professional educator working with other educators.
 Completion of the program and a passing score on the GACE Content Assessment for Teacher Leadership will lead to eligibility for Level 6 certification in Teacher Leadership by the Georgia Professional Standards Commission.

 A Teacher Leadership Portfolio and Online Teacher Leader Network will assist candidates as they transform into highly effective teacher leaders prepared to meet today's challenges.
 Other support elements include coaches, candidate support teams, and individual growth plans.